Last updated

 └── sidebars.yaml

 In this case payments_api contains only one version subfolder.
-This configuration is enough to enable the version picker which displays one available version: public_beta.
+This configuration is enough to enable the version picker that displays one available version: public_beta.
 You can use a similar structure to prepare your project for upcoming versions of content.

-You can use the existing sidebars.yaml file, or create a new one.
-Depending on your design, you can place sidebars.yaml in the root directory of your project, or in the same folder as versioned content folders.
-For example, if you have your content split into several products, you might want to add links to versioned content only in the relevant product's sidebar.
+After creating the structure for your versioned content, you can create a custom sidebar configuration for this structure.
+Depending on your preferences and the contents of your project, you can place sidebars.yaml in the root directory of your project, or in the same folder as versioned content folders.
+For example, if you have more than one collection of versioned content, you might want to create a separate sidebar for each collection.

 sidebars.yaml

-- page: ./@latest/index.md
+- page: index.md

 sidebars.yaml